kaz-utashiro/greple/README.md

-    When you want to choose specific pattern in the pattern file provided by **-f** option, use **--select** option.  _index_ is number list separated by comma (,) character and each numbers are interpreted by [Getopt::EX::Numbers](https://metacpan.org/pod/Getopt%3A%3AEX%3A%3ANumbers) module.
+    When you want to choose specific pattern in the pattern file provided by **-f** option, use **--select** option.  _index_ is number list separated by comma (,) character and each number is interpreted by [Getopt::EX::Numbers](https://metacpan.org/pod/Getopt%3A%3AEX%3A%3ANumbers) module.
 Take a look at the module document for detail.